DSR-RHIT/me447-visualizing-data/cm/cm301_portfolio_data-types.md

 basic data structure for all graphs in the portfolio are summarized in the table.

+1. Quantitative variables are typically continuous.
+If you encounter a quantitative variable (other than time) that is discrete rather than continuous, please consult with me on its suitability.

+2. Is a categorical variable ordered?
+The order in which the levels of a category are presented depends on whether or not the category is ordered or not.

+3. Some categorical variables are potentially optional.
+A category marked “optional” indicates that the graph may or may not have a categorical variable whose levels are used as a conditioning variable.

-For additional detail, click on the D1–D7 display link.
+4. For additional detail, click on the D1–D7 display link.

 | display                                             | type                  | quantitative  | categorical                            |